Congratulations on your admission to NEC!

 Placements in faculty studios are determined in close consultation with department chairs and individual faculty members.
 Many factors are taken into consideration, including the number of openings in any given studio.

-Studio placements for most majors will be included in your acceptance letter; however, composition, jazz and CMA placements will be sent over the summer.
-Some students are admitted to NEC without a studio and will be placed at a later date.
+Studio placements for most majors will be included in your acceptance letter; however, some students are admitted to NEC without a studio and will be placed at a later date.
+Composition, Jazz, and CMA placements will be assigned by orientation.

 For more information, please contact your enrollment counselor or email admissions@necmusic.edu.